sortofsleepy/ofxARKit/README.md

 __then__
 * Download openFrameworks [here](https://openframeworks.cc/versions/v0.11.2/of_v0.11.2_ios_release.zip)
-* clone this repo into your addons folder
+* clone this repo into your addons folder.
+If you're looking for an older version you can find that in the list of Releases.
 * start a new project with the project generator.

 __After you've opened up the project file__